-Rule 303.
+Rule 302 renumbered as Rule 361Rule 303.
 All-Purpose Assignment to Judge

 Cases which are subject to civil case management will be randomly assigned to a judicial officer for all purposes, who will thereafter handle all proceedings in the case, including but not limited to, law and motion, pretrial (settlement) conferences, in limine motions and the trial.
 Nothing herein should be construed to interfere with the power of the presiding judge to assign or reassign cases.